liruochen1998/My-Linux-Notes/README.md

 # Linux Practice Notes
 May 22th, 2018, I started my intership in Beijing, I got a virtual machine for me to practice the operating system - **Linux CentOS 7**.
-Some days after, I purchesd my own VPS from [Vultr] (https://www.vultr.com/).
+Some days after, I purchesd my own VPS from [Vultr](https://www.vultr.com/).

 ## Catalog